lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 more compact the district.
 Intuitively, it encourages drawing districts that put one's next-door neighbours together in the same district.

-The human compactness metric works at three-levels: at the voter-level, the district-level, and the overall plan-level.
+The human compactness metric works at three levels: at the voter-level, the district-level, and the overall plan-level.
 At the voter level, human compactness of a voter is the ratio of: the sum of driving durations to one's K nearest neighbours, to the sum of driving durations to one's co-districtors, where K is the number of voters in that voter's district.

 A simple example will be illuminating.
 The following figures give a simple demonstration of how the human compactness metric is calculated both on the voter- and district- level.
-I explain it for Euclidean distances, but using driving durations requires only a simple substitution.
+The example works for both Euclidean distances and driving durations: only a simple swap is required.

 ![A simplified state assignment with two districts and six voters
 \label{hc_demo}](img/human_compactness_1.png)